Uncovering customer segments

 The Kano method was created to assess how customers perceive the value of a product's features.
 It's therefore only natural that a Kano study surfaces the differences between customers in value perception.
 In other words, a Kano study can help you find segments in your customer base.

-Because I had done a live survey, I had notes about each surveyee and found that digital proficiency separated the two segments.
+Because I had done a live survey, I had notes about each surveyee and found that digital maturity separated the two segments.
 The answers of digitally proficient people were very similar to those of other digitally proficient people and vice-versa.

-This was an important insight for the company I worked for.
+This was an important insight for the client I worked for.
 They had been thinking of creating different product versions, catering to different audiences, but could not decide what features to offer in the different tiers.
 Knowing on what parameters their customer base was segmented helped them make a decision about the different product tiers.

 Experienced and novice users